ADVERTISEMENT

 Other Crypto Cloud Mining Scams

 Another scam from TRX mining took a different approach – targeting YouTube influencers and offering to sponsor their channels in return for a positive review of their fake cloud mining projects.
-Brave New Coin’s YouTube channel received a version the following email from over 20 different anonymous gmail addresses during December 2021: “Hi dear, I watched your channel is great, our company decided to sponsor your channel, leave your telegram or WhatsApp, let’s talk about prices and details.”
+Brave New Coin’s YouTube channel received a version of the following email from over 20 different anonymous gmail addresses during December 2021: “Hi dear, I watched your channel is great, our company decided to sponsor your channel, leave your telegram or WhatsApp, let’s talk about prices and details.”

 TRX video review-min